zhmylove/korgwm/doc/Development.md

 In six years it'll have the same age as X11 had by the time Wayland development started and it is still complex and not well documented.
 Taking into account that personally I come across 2+ UI issues in Wayland, I suppose the world deserves a better, clearer and more understandable display system than it.

-**As a result**: my personal choise for writing the very first WM is definitely X11.
+**As a result**: my personal choice for writing the very first WM is definitely X11.

 ### Xlib vs XCB